Note: If you want to start at the beginning, click here

 Haan, Richard L. "The 'Trades Do's Not Flourish As Formerly': The Ecological Origins of the Yamassee War of 1715."
 Ethnohistory, v.
 28 (1981), pp. 341-358.
 The author describes this war as the event which "catalyzed the emergence of the Creek Confederacy".

 Halbert, H[enry].
 S. and Ball, T[imothy].
-H. The Creek War of 1813 and 1815, ed. by Frank L. Owsley Jr. Tuscaloosa: University of Alabama Press, 1995.
+H. The Creek War of 1813 and 1814, ed. by Frank L. Owsley Jr. Tuscaloosa: University of Alabama Press, 1995.
 Originally published in 1895; this edition adds notes and an index.
-Also an online copy, source and edition not given.
-Internet at: http://homepages.rootsweb.com/~cmamcrk4/hbtoc.html#anchor2088566 .
+Also an online copy of the 1895 edition.
+Internet at: https://archive.org/details/creekwarand00ballgoog/page/n12.

 ____.
 "Indian Land Cessions in Alabama."
 Arrow Points, v.
 7, no. 1 (1923), pp. 6-10.

 Halley, David J., ed.
 Ocmulgee Archaeology, 1936-1986.
 Athens: University of Georgia Press, 1994.
 This bibliography does not, in general, deal with archaeology and the vexed scholarly question -- still very much a matter for debate -- of the prehistoric antecedents of the historic Creeks.
-I have listed one essay by Waselkov, which deals with the historic period, separately in this bibliography..
-However I would recommend this recently published book as a whole as a starting point for those who are interested in this subject if just for its extensive bibliography.
+I have listed one essay by Waselkov, which deals

 Hamer, Friedrich P. "Indian Traders, Land and Power: A Comparative Study of George Galphin on the Southern Frontier and Three Northern Traders".
 M. A. Thesis, University of South Carolina, 1982.